fl1d/w0ex.github.io/_pages/guide_en.md

 * **​Step 3: Take the cyber / physical off-campus project course**

-  Please take at least 1 credit from the course related to [cyber physical off-campus project designed by the program](/doc/Guide_SSS.pdf).
+  Please take at least 1 credit from the course related to cyber physical off-campus project designed by the program(Please refer to Table 1 and 6-1 in [Study Guide](/doc/Guide_SSS.pdf)).
 The content of the intern is optional.
 It can be both the credit from internship subject of the student's original course, or the credit from cyber physical off-campus subjects offered by the program.
 In the case that the student cannot acquire the credit by the date of entrance exam, he/she can substitute by a certificate of internship completion provided by the company where the internship was conducted.
 The acquired credit will be counted for completion requirement of this program in the future.
 For information about internship program provided by SSS consortium, please click [here](https://www.sss.e.titech.ac.jp/for_students/for_students_only/) (internal link).

 * **Step 4: Create a registration application here ([word](/doc/2020_Spring_Application.docx), [pdf](/doc/2020_Spring_Application.pdf)), attach a short essay on the research plan from the master course to the doctoral course and the relation to super smart society.
 Submit it to the office of the Tokyo Tech Academy for Super Smart Society at S3-213.**